Leamington Green Connections

 Wellbeing in the Woods: 5 Week Course

-There will be a range of community events throughout the year including guided walks, family practical conservation sessions, bat evenings, and ID sessions.
+There will be a range of community events throughout the project including guided walks, family practical conservation sessions, bat evenings, and ID sessions.
 Keep an eye out on the Events section of the website and our social media pages for more details.